pkozyulina/Toy_variant_caller_for_Inivata/README.md

-# Toy SNV Caller for Inivata
+# Toy SNV Caller as a coding test
-A coding task for Inivata from 20220228.
+A coding task from 20220228.
 There were some options on how to approach this task.
 I could use some more of biopython (classes etc) and make it shorter, however the task appeared to be interesting to me so I decided to do most of the coding from scratch.

 ## How to run: